updated

 What else ...

 We are in a very beautiful part of Devon, and within reach of Dartmoor and Exmoor.
 North and South coasts are both about an hour's drive away.
 There are buses from nearby villages (3 miles) to Exeter which is the county town with all amenities.
 We have bikes that we can lend you for getting around locally.
 However, visitors should be aware that the farm is in a fairly isolated area and public transport is quite limited.
-There is a pub within one mile, and village shops a 40 minute walk away, but not much else, so rural living needs to be to your taste.
+There is a pub and village shops a 40 minute walk away, but not much else, so rural living needs to be to your taste.

 • A little more information